-The PD interactions in combination therapy were assessed using the GPDI model implemented in the Bliss Independence (BI) additivity criterion.
-All PD interactions were evaluated as a change in drug effect parameter (concentration of drug producing 50% of maximum effect (EC ${50}$ ) or slope) which were parameterized by interaction (INT) parameter.
-Positive INT value indicates increase in EC ${50}$ or slope, i.e., antagonism, while the decrease in EC ${50}$ or slope, i.e., synergism, is expressed by INT between -1 and 0.
-When there is no interaction, INT value will be zero, which is called "as expected additivity" to describe the total effect of both drugs.
+The PD interactions in combination therapy were assessed using the GPDI model4 implemented in the Bliss Independence (BI) additivity criterion.
+All PD interactions were evaluated as a change in drug effect parameter (EC{50} or slope) which were parameterized by interaction (INT) parameter.
+Positive INT value indicates increase in EC{50} or slope i.e. antagonism, while the decrease in EC{50} or slope i.e. synergism is expressed by INT between -1 and 0.
+When there is no interaction, INT value will be zero which called as expected additivity to describe the total effect of both drug.
 The potential PD interactions between isoniazid and rifampicin were characterized at each effect site.

 During the evaluation of PD interactions, the natural growth parameters and final exposure-response parameters of isoniazid and rifampicin were fixed as identified in monotherapy.
 We evaluated the bidirectional interaction (isoniazid to rifampicin and vice versa) for each effect site.
-Then, the interaction at one effect site was combined with interactions at other effect sites one by one to the model.
-Only interactions that gave significant decrease in OFV ( $\alpha$ < 0.05) were kept and proceeded to the next step.
+Then, the interaction at one effect site was combined with interaction at other effect site one by one to the model.
+Only interactions that gave significant decrease in OFV ($\alpha < 0.05$) were kept and proceeded to the next step.
 Furthermore, to identify the interaction that was not significant in the best model in the previous step, each interaction parameter was removed one at a time.
 The final model was chosen based on the best fit of the model to the data from the previous step and the low uncertainty in parameter estimate.

-Translational factors
+Translational Factors

-To account for the different systems in in vitro experiments and in human, translational factors including PAE, mycobacterial susceptibility, bacterial growth phase, population pharmacokinetics, and epithelial lining fluid (ELF) model parameters were incorporated into the model.
-The bacteria in humans were assumed to grow for a 150-day period before treatment was started.
-PAE accounts for the suppression of bacterial growth after brief exposure to antibiotic.
-The PAE model for isoniazid was developed using an effect compartment model to link between isoniazid exposure and the MTP model developed for isoniazid monotherapy.
-Parameters for the PAE model were estimated from in vitro PAE observation of isoniazid.
-The

-PAE model parameters for rifampicin were taken from a previous study.
-The PAE parameters for isoniazid-rifampicin combination were assumed to be the same as for monotherapy because there were not enough data in the literature to estimate the PAE parameter for the combination.
+To account for the difference system in in vitro experiments and in human, translational factor including PAE, mycobacterial susceptibility, bacterial growth phase, population pharmacokinetics, and epithelial lining fluid (ELF) model parameters were incorporated into the model.3 The bacteria in humans was assumed to grow for a 150 days period before treatment was started.
+PAE accounts for the suppression of bacterial growth after brief exposure to antibiotic.9 The PAE model for isoniazid was developed using an effect compartment model to link between isoniazid exposure and the MTP model developed for isoniazid monotherapy.
+Parameters for the PAE model were estimated from in vitro PAE observation of isoniazid.^{10,11} The PAE model parameters for rifampicin were taken from previous study.3 The PAE parameters for isoniazid-rifampicin combination were assumed to be the same as for monotherapy because there was not enough data in the literature to estimate the PAE parameter for the combination.

-To characterize the different susceptibility of the bacteria in vitro and in human, MIC ratio was used to scale the drug concentration in target site (epithelial lining fluid).
-For in vitro MIC in M. tuberculosis H37Rv, we used the mode of MIC distribution for isoniazid in order not to bias by choosing a single MIC value.
-For clinical MIC, the distribution from literature was used and random sampling was done to parameterize MIC target / MIC origin.
-To account for the change in drug concentration in humans, population PK models for rifampicin and isoniazid series for isoniazid and rifampicin were also included into the prediction to account for the drug concentration in lung.
-The simulated drug concentration from the population PK model was fed into the plasma/ELF model and thereafter linked to the efficacy through the concentration-effect model which was identified using in vitro static concentration.
+To characterize the different susceptibility of the bacteria in in vitro and human, MIC ratio was used to scale the drug concentration in target site (epithelial lining fluid).
+For in vitro MIC in M. tuberculosis H37Rv, we used the mode of MIC distribution for isoniazid12 in order not to bias by choosing a single MIC value.
+For clinical MIC, the distribution from literature13 was used and random sampling was done to parameterize MIC{target}/MIC{origin}.
+To account for the change in drug concentration in human, population PK models for rifampicin14 and isoniazid^{15,16} were incorporated into the model prediction.
+The ELF model parameters for isoniazid17 and rifampicin18 were also included into the prediction to account for the drug concentration in lung.
+The simulated drug concentration from the population PK model was fed into the plasma/ELF model and there after linked to the efficacy through the concentration-effect model which was identified using in vitro static concentration.

-Clinical phase IIa EBA data
+Clinical Phase 2a EBA data